molecula/documentation/data-ingestion/cloud/streaming/_posts/2022-04-02-createstreamingsource.md

 --header 'Content-Type: application/json'
 ```

 Only sources in the "ACTIVE" state can have data pushed for ingest.
-To learn more about pushing data, click [here](/data-ingestion/cloud/streaming/ingeststreamingsource)
+To learn more about pushing data, click [here](/data-ingestion/cloud/streaming/ingeststreamingsource).
+The full reference API for configuring an ingest endpoint can be found [here](/reference/api/cloud/api).